 , as well as numerous other magazines, newspapers, and broadcast and online media.
 She is a member of the Association of Booksellers for Children, the Association of Educational Publishers, the Midwest Independent Publishers Association, and the National Association for Gifted Children.

 Judy grew up in Green Bay, Wisconsin, received a degree in education from the University of Wisconsin at Steven’s Point, and holds a master’s degree in guidance and counseling of the gifted from Norwich University, Vermont.
 She is a sailor and enjoys adventure travel, reading (of course!), community activism, and taking long walks with her rescue dogs, Violet and Twiggy.
-Judy lives with her partner, Gary, in Minneapolis, Minnesota.
+Judy lives in Minneapolis, Minnesota.
 Follow her on Twitter @JudyFreeSpirit